snovakovic/fast-sort/README.md

     comparer: (a, b) => a.localeCompare(b)
   ]);

-  // We can override default comparer just for some properties sort(users).by([
+  // We users ascending by age using default comparer and then by lastName using language sensitive comparer sort(users).by([
     { asc: 'age' },
     {
-      desc: 'city',
+      asc: 'lastName',
       comparer: new Intl.Collator(undefined, { numeric: true, sensitivity: 'base' }).compare, },
   ]);